pbauszat/Riotee_Gateway/README.md

 ## Device

-To test the server, flash the [stella example](https://github.com/NessieCircuits/Riotee_Runtime/tree/main/examples/stella) from the SDK on a Riotee device.
+To test the gateway, flash the [stella example](https://github.com/NessieCircuits/Riotee_Runtime/tree/main/examples/stella) from the SDK on a Riotee device.
+While harvesting sufficient energy, the device will transmit packets at regular intervals that should be received by the gateway.

 ## Client